 Congress leader Janardan Dwivedi's son Samir Dwivedi joins BJP

+Samir Dwivedi's father is a senior Congress leader and was general secretary of the party for over a decade.
+"This is his independent decision," Janardan Dwivedi said after his son joined the BJP.

+Samir Dwivedi attacked those supporting the Shaheen Bagh protest, saying, "The same people were praising China in 1962."
+He asked the women in Shaheen Bagh that Modi had abolished the practice of instant triple talaq for them, how could he take away their citizenship.

-In past, Janardan Dwivedi has shared the stage with RSS chief Mohan Bhagwat at a religious event.
+"If we do not support Modi ji today, we will not be able to stop this fire from spreading in the country," Samir Dwivedi said, while referring to the communal twist being given by some to the anti-CAA protests.
+In the past, Janardan Dwivedi has shared the stage with RSS chief Mohan Bhagwat at a religious event.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)